-Merryday’s Ruling; Ignoring the plaintiffs evidence while defecating on the memory of Kyle Brennan.
+Merryday’s Ruling; Ignoring the plaintiffs evidence.

 When Ken was forced off of Kyle’s case I pleaded with Luke to help me.
 The judge had given me two weeks to find a new attorney.
 If I wasn’t successful he’d dismiss the case.
 I suspected that’s what he was hoping for.
 A convenient way to unburden himself from a contentious case ( leaving me alone to fend for myself against a ruthless and vindictive adversary).
 I pleaded with Luke to take the case.

-“Perhaps Merryday to gain a better understanding of the defendants should have first familiarized himself with some of the basic tenets of Scientology.”
+“Perhaps Merryday, to gain a better understanding of the defendants should have first familiarized himself with some of the basic tenets of Scientology.”

 In January 1994, U.S. District Judge Steven D. Merryday was arrested for DUI near his home in Palatka.
 A Florida State trooper saw Merryday driving erratically near construction on U.S. 17.
 Merryday, then a federal judge for two years, declined interviews but offered an unambiguous statement after he was released from jail.

 “I made an inexcusable and dangerous mistake in judgment, for which I accept full responsibility,” he said.
 “I apologize to my family and friends, as well as the public, for this incident.”